Nikhil-a29/ArduinoDAC/README.md

 ## Introduction/Overview

 This device is composed of four EVAL-AD5790 voltage output boards which can be used simultaneously with an Arduino microcontroller and can output from -10V to +10V.
 This is a very cost efficient alternative to using other DC precision voltage sources.
 It is more economical than using an SDP board coupled with an EVAL Board since multiple DACS can be controlled at the same time, rather than one at a time.
 Note that you will need a dedicated computer to enter commands into the Arduino.
-Contact me at najjarapu20@lawrenceville.org if you have any questions.
+Contact me at nikhila@princeton.edu if you have any questions.

 ## Parts List